Young female nurse holding a newborn baby

 How Much Do Neonatal Nurse Practitioners Make?

-According to the US Bureau of Labor Statistics (BLS), the average salary* of Nurse Practitioners, including Neonatal Nurse Practitioners, was about $118,000 per year or about $57 per hour as of 2021.
-The top 10% of Nurse Practitioners can earn over $163,000 per year.
+According to the US Bureau of Labor Statistics (BLS), the average salary* of Nurse Practitioners, including Neonatal Nurse Practitioners, was about $125,000 annually as of May 2022.

 Highest Paying Industries for Neonatal Nurses